cnb0/kube-in-a-box/README.md

 If you are on a Mac, simply run my [mac-dev-setup](https://github.com/nickmaccarthy/mac-dev-setup) and the pre-reqs should be met.

 ## Whats included?
-OS: Cent OS 7
+Operating System: Cent OS 7
 Software:
 * Kubernetes
 * Nexus 3.7x
 * Docker

 ## Usage:
 To get started, simply clone this repo, then within it from CLI, run the command `vagrant up`.
 This should download the VM image, start it and run the "provisioners" which actually do all the setup of the verious services for KIAB.

 Some useful vagrant commands:
 * `vagrant up` - Starts and provisions the VM on your first run.
 * `vagrant provision` - Runs the provisioners, i.e. Ansible scripts that configure this system
 * `vagrant halt` - Suspends the VM
 * `vagrant snapshot` - Snapshots the VM in its current state

 ## Kubectl
 `kubectl` is a command line utility that is extremely useful for managing Kubernetes.
 You can easily install it on your mac with brew, or you can use my [mac-dev-setup](https://github.com/nickmaccarthy/mac-dev-setup) playbook which installs it for you as well.
 With `kubectl` installed and configured, you can now manage the kubernetes cluster runningon KIAB from your own mac's terminal.
 When KIAB runs intially a `kubeconfig` is created which is synced to your local machine.
 You can simply place this file `./kube-config` under `~/.kube/config` and your default config will now point to KIAB.